agongi/study/java/nested-class/README.md

 inner O

 > Static Nested-class is behaviorally a top-level class that has been nested in another top-level class for packaging convenience

+> Top-level static class is not exist in java

 define static method or field itself static O